Curriculum and Requirements

 The Technical Credit Certificate will be awarded upon satisfactory completion of a planned technical credit certificate program of postsecondary studies in a specialized area.
 A minimum of 25 percent of the program, other than credit-by-examination, must be earned in residence at PHSC.
 A grade point average of not less than 2.0 or "C" must be achieved to receive a certificate.
 Only those courses that are part of the program are included in computing the program GPA for technical certificate programs.

 In order to receive a certificate, students must achieve the state-required Test of Adult Basic Education (TABE) score.
 TABE remediation is provided in the Teaching-Learning Centers on each campus.
 Nursing assistant, phlebotomy, and law enforcement and corrections students do not have a TABE requirement.
-Students who have an AA degree or higher, or have satisfactory scores on the CPT, may not be required to complete a TABE test.
+Students who have an AA degree or higher, have satisfactory scores on the CPT, or are exempt from common placement testing, may not be required to complete a TABE test.